SuryanshMamgain/College-Java-DSA-Training/DSA_Practice_Questions/Readme.md

-This repo contains Java and DSA questions.
+This repository contains Java and DSA questions.